 {\it Continuation of the proposition proof.} We will apply the lemma to the case of polynomial vectors of the second order $b=M$ and $r=E$.
-It is easily seen that for such $M$ the equality $M\times M'\equiv 0$ implies only trivial cases 1) or 2) of the lemma, so that $M\times M'\not\equiv 0$ and $v ^2=(M,M',M'')$.
-The last mixed product doesn't depend on $x$.
+It is easy to see that for such $M$, the equality $M\times M'\equiv 0$ implies only trivial cases 1) or 2) of the lemma, so that $M\times M'\not\equiv 0$ and $v ^2=(M,M',M'')$.
+The latter mixed product does not depend on $x$.
 Indeed,

 as the vector $M$ consists of quadratic polynomials.
-Note that we can change a sign of the mixed product $(M,M',M'')$ by a change of the sign of $M$ .
-Thus, for given $M_i$ from the decomposition \re{Z_Ponc2} there exists the scalar $v$ such that $v^2=(M,M',M'')$, hence the components of the derived vector $E=vM\times M'$ are polynomials of the second order (and the mixed product $(E,E',E'')$ doesn't depend on $x$). $\Box$
+Note that we can change a sign of the mixed product $(M,M',M'')$ by changing of the sign of $M$ .
+Thus, for given $M_i$ of the decomposition \re{Z_Ponc2} the scalar $v$ exists there, and components of the derived vector $E=vM\times M'$ are polynomials of the second order (and therefore the mixed product $(E,E',E'')$ does not depend on $x$). $\Box$